Alex Sy Ph.D., P. Eng.

-Alex has provided forensic engineering and expert witness services for infrastructure failures involving dykes, pipelines, highways, buildings and landslides.
-He currently serves on Independent Technical Review Boards on several water supply projects and a landslide stabilization project in British Columbia; and tailings storage dams in Canada, Peru and in Serbia.
+Alex has experience in forensic engineering and expert witness services for infrastructure failures of dams, dykes, pipelines, bridges, buildings and landslides.
+He currently serves on technical review boards for several major water supply projects and mine tailings storage facilities around the world.